N-dimensional sequential move puzzle: Magic 5D Cube

-The Gravitation3d Magic 5D Cube software is capable of rendering 5-cube puzzles in six sizes from 25 to 75.
-As well as the ability to make moves on the cube there are controls to change the view.
-These include controls for rotating the cube in 3-space, 4-space and 5-space, 4-D and 5-D perspective controls, cubie and sticker spacing and size controls, similar to Superliminal's 4D cube.
+Magic Cube 5D by Roice Nelson is capable of rendering 5-cube puzzles in six sizes from 25 to 75.
+Allows 5D twists and controls for rotating the cube in multiple dimensions, 4-D and 5-D perspective controls, cubie and sticker spacing and size controls, similar to Magiccube4D.

-However, a 5-D puzzle is much more difficult to comprehend on a 2-D screen than a 4-D puzzle is.
-An essential feature of the Gravitation3d implementation is the ability to turn off or highlight chosen cubies and stickers.
+However, a 5-D puzzle is much more difficult to comprehend than a 4-D puzzle.
+An essential feature of the Roice's implementation is the ability to turn off or highlight chosen cubies and stickers.
 Even so, the complexities of the images produced are still quite severe, as can be seen from the screenshots.

-Gravitation3d maintains a Hall of Insanity for record breaking solvers of this puzzle.
+Roice maintains a Hall of Insanity for record breaking solvers of this puzzle.
 As of 6 January 2011, there have been two successful solutions for the 75 size of 5-cube.